StructBoost: Boosting Methods for Predicting Structured Output Variables: Introduction

-\structboost is the first practical boosting method that combines a set of weak structured learners for predicting a broad range of structured outputs.
-We also discuss special cases of this general structured learning framework, including multi-class classification, ordinal regression, optimization of complex measures such as the Pascal image overlap criterion and conditional random field (CRF) parameters learning for image segmentation. \item[2.]
-To implement \structboost, we adapt the efficient cutting-plane method---originally designed for efficient linear \svm training \cite{JoachimsSVM}---for our purpose.
-We equivalently reformulate the $ m$-slack optimization to $ 1$-slack optimization. \item[3.]
-We apply the proposed \structboost to a range of computer vision problems and show that \structboost can indeed achieve state-of-the-art performance in some of the key problems int he field.
+We apply the proposed \structboost to a range of computer vision problems and show that \structboost can indeed achieve state-of-the-art performance in some of the key problems in the field.
 In particular, we demonstrate a state-of-the-art object tracker trained by \structboost.
-We also demonstrate an application for CRF and super-pixel based image segmentation, use \structboost together with graph cuts for CRF parameter learning. \end{itemize} Since \structboost builds upon the fully corrective boosting of Shen and Li \cite{Shen2011Totally}, it inherits the desirable properties of column generation based boosting, such as a fast convergence rate and clear explanations from the primal-dual convex optimization perspective.
+We also demonstrate an application for CRF and super-pixel based image segmentation, using \structboost together with graph cuts for CRF parameter learning.